Uberspace/paternoster/README.md

 ```

 This project uses python 2.7, because python 3.x is not yet supported by
 ansible.
-All code within this library is written to suppor both python 2
+The library code is aimed to be compatible with both python 2
-and 3, so it's possible to make the switch, once ansible does.
+and 3.
+However, because of the current lack of python 3 support of the
+ansible API this is currently not tested.

 ### Vagrant

-Most features can be tested using a virtualenv only.
+Most features, where unit tests suffice can be tested using a virtualenv only.
 If your development
 relies on the sudo-mechanism, you can spin up a [vagrant VM](https://vagrantup.com) which provides
 a dummy `uberspace-add-domain`-script as well as the library-code in the
 `/vagrant`-directory.